What Are Dental Assistants?

 Dental Assistant Program Information

 Dental assistant schools teach students the basics of working in a dental office and how to navigate insurance and billing paperwork.
-There is more than one path to follow to become a dental assistant.
+There is more than one path to follow for a career as a dental assistant.
 Dental assistants might learn their skills through on-the-job training or from campus-based dental assistant programs, which are typically offered at trade schools or community colleges.
 Dental assistant training may also be available through online or hybrid programs, for those seeking a more flexible schedule.

 Some states require dental assistants to graduate from an accredited program and pass an exam such as the Certified Dental Assistant exam, according to BLS.gov.
 State boards of dentistry describe specific requirements, including licensing or certification.
 The Dental Assisting National Board lists programs approved by the Commission on Dental Accreditation in various states.
 BLS.gov notes that dental assisting programs should provide supervised practical experience and laboratory work with instruction on teeth, gums and jaws.
 It's important for individuals interested in this field to do research on their own state's licensing regulations.